AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/consent.md

 If you followed the tutorial from the beginning, you might remember that you have set the default consent in the Consent extension to **[!UICONTROL Pending - Queue events that occur before the user provides consent preferences.]**

 To begin collecting data, you must get consent from the user.
-In this tutorial, you get consent from the user by simply asking for it with an alert.
-In a real-world app, you'd want to consult consent best practices for your region.
+In a real-world app, you would want to consult consent best practices for your region.
+In this tutorial, you get consent from the user by simply asking for it with an alert:

-1. You only want to ask the user once.
+1. You only want to ask the user once for consent.
 So you want to combine the Mobile SDK consent with the required authorizations for tracking using Apple's [App Tracking Transparency framework](https://developer.apple.com/documentation/apptrackingtransparency).
 In this app, you assume when the user authorizes tracking, the user also consents with collecting events.

 1. Navigate to **[!DNL Luma]** > **[!DNL Luma]** > **[!DNL Utils]** > **[!UICONTROL MobileSDK]** in the Xcode Project navigator.